Billions of mobile applications were installed on iPhones and Androids last year, bringing benefits and risks to...

 As we have seen, there are many facets to securing mobile applications.
 Using MDM and MAM tools to automate these emerging mobile application security best practices can give IT central insight into and control over mobile application security, even on employee-liable smartphones and tablets.
 Of course, not every MDM or MAM tool supports all of the capabilities mentioned in this tip.
 Start by defining the policies that you want to implement and then do your homework, selecting product(s) that can support them.

-About the author: Lisa A. Phifer is president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 25 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
+Lisa A. Phifer is president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 25 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
 Lisa teaches about wireless LANs and mobile device security and management, and has written extensively for numerous publications.